publications | biography | research | outreach | classes | images | links

 Undergraduate Thesis Committee Chair

 Allison Stephenson.
 Honors Thesis Committee Chair.
-Honors College thesis completed (graduated) 5/2004.
+Honors College thesis completed with graduation 5/2004.
 Thesis topic: Fate of biosignatures during early diagenesis of spherulitic hot-spring travertines, Yellowstone National Park.

 Isela Mondanaldo.
 Arizona Space Grant Fellow and Senior thesis research project.
-Completed (graduated) 5/2002.
+Graduated, 5/2002.
 Topic: Microbially-mediated weathering of siliceous volcanic ash deposits, Superstition Mts., Arizona.

 Vicki Mills.
-Completed (graduated) 12/2007.
+Graduation: Spring 2010.
 Arizona Space Grant Fellow.
 Topic: Effects of pH on silica phase transformations in hot-spring siliceous sinters, with applications to Mars.

 Masters Thesis Committee Chair